davidforrest/SJC_Music/README.md

 - Boethius: excerpts from *On Music* and *On Arithmetic* (Manual pp. 49-54)
   - Start from Section IV, "Concerning the Division of Mathemetics" (p.
 49) and read through the end (p.
 54).
 Section VIII tells the story of Pythagoras and the blacksmith, which is the origin myth of music theory.
 - [Selected Props from Euclid Division of a Monochord](/resources/euclid_props/selected_props.html)
+  - Note: the letters Euclid uses for his constructions are not meant to correspond to the names of musical notes.

 - [(pseudo) Odo of Cluny: Letters of the Monochord](/resources/odo_monochord.pdf)
 - [Selection from *Measurement of Tones* by Annapolis tutor Peter Kalkavage](/resources/Kalkavage_measurement_selection.pdf)